 Intraoperative picture of interdental wiring positioning.

 Postoperative imaging of interdental wiring repair of a symphyseal separation in a dog.

 The splint should be cleaned at least once daily using 0.12% chlorhexidine gluconate solution.
 Another option is to use a water-flossing device.

 The patient should wear an Elizabethan collar until removal of the construct.

-The teeth involved in the fixation should receive periodontal cleaning as moderate to severe gingivitis is seen with the presence of an intraoral splint.
+The teeth involved in the fixation should receive periodontal cleaning as moderate to severe gingivitis is seen associated with the fixation wire.